Muhammad Yusuf Hashmi

-Khan Bahadur Muhammad Yusuf Syed-Al-Hashmi (1887–1960; Sialkot, Punjab) was an Indian educator who advanced English language proficiencies during the British Raj.
+Khan Bahadur Muhammad Yusuf Syed-Al-Hashmi (1887–1960; Sialkot, Punjab) was an Indian educator who taught English during the British Raj.
 He advocated for the study of multiple languages, both Western and non-Western, with a particular emphasis on education and linguistic proficiency.
-His work expanded educational access for Europeans in British India and for Muslims in South Asia.
+His work has also expanded educational access for Europeans in British India and for Muslims in South Asia.
 Syed-Al-Hashmi also supported the Pakistan Movement through his writings and public statements.

 Early life and family

 Hashmi was born into an upper-class Muslim Syed family (Hashmi-Qureshi) in the Sialkot District, then part of British India.
-He received his early education at local schools and became proficient in English, Arabic, Persian, and Hindustani/Urdu.
-He came from a family historically engaged in public service, and received training in theology, law, and public administration.
-His relatives, prominent in Indian public life, lived across South Asia.
-These included Pir Syed Jammat Ali Shah (or Pir Syed Jamaat Ali Shah) of Ali Pur Syedan (also known as Alipur Sharif) in Sialkot District.
+He received his early education at local schools and studied English, Arabic, Persian, and Hindustani/Urdu.
+He came from a family historically engaged in public service and received training in theology, law, and public administration.
+His relatives, notable in Indian public life, lived across South Asia.
+These relatives included Pir Syed, Jammat Ali Shah (or Pir Syed Jamaat Ali Shah) of Ali Pur Syedan (also known as Alipur Sharif) in the Sialkot District.
 The Hashmi-Qureshi families of central and southern Punjab trace their origins to the Middle East and regions across Central and South Asia.